open-simh/.github/docs/simdocs/simh_doc.md

 Switches can be used to influence the behavior of EXPECT rules

-#### --p
+#### –p

 Expect rules default to be one shot activities.
-That is, a rule is automatically removed when a match occurs unless the rule is designated as a persistent rule by using a --p switch when the rule is defined.
+That is, a rule is automatically removed when a match occurs unless the rule is designated as a persistent rule by using a –p switch when the rule is defined.

-#### --c
+#### –c

-If an expect rule is defined with the --c switch, it will cause all pending expect rules on the current device to be cleared when the rule matches data in the device output stream.
+If an expect rule is defined with the –c switch, it will cause all pending expect rules on the current device to be cleared when the rule matches data in the device output stream.

-#### --r
+#### –r

-If an expect rule is defined with the --r switch, the string is interpreted as a regular expression applied to the output data stream.
+If an expect rule is defined with the –r switch, the string is interpreted as a regular expression applied to the output data stream.
 This regular expression may contain parentheses delimited sub-groups.